 Rituals – Cards in this category refer spells that add mana to our mana pool.
 Most common cards include: Pyretic Ritual, Desperate Ritual, Manamorphose.
 Another more uncommon option is Simian Spirit Guide.

 Win Conditions – Cards that allow Storm to actually or effectively win the game.
-Most common cards include: Grapeshot, Empty the Warrens and Past in Flames.
+Most common cards include: Grapeshot, Empty the Warrens, and Aria of Flame.
 A more uncommon option is Ignite Memories.

 Bounce Spells – Cards that remove permanent-based hate.
 Common inclusions are: Repeal, Unsubstantiate, Echoing Truth and Wipe Away.
 Rarer options include: Cyclonic Rift, Perilous Voyage, Set Adrift and Blink of an Eye.